 The most serious eye diseases include macular degeneration, diabetic retinopathy and glaucoma and these conditions require an eye specialist.

 Medical training required to be an ophthalmologist:

 After completing medical school, graduates must complete an ophthalmology residency that lasts a minimum of 4 years before they can legally become an ophthalmologist.
-Then can then opt to continue their training to become a specialist in a specific ophthalmology subspecialty such as:
+They can then opt to continue their training to become a specialist in a specific ophthalmology sub-specialty such as: